 In this chart, you can see how return on an investment evolves over time.

-In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching the risk and the style of the investment.
+In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching both the risk and investment style.

 Projections for investments with lower volatility will present lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.

-These return projections get then plotted on a distribution graph.
+These return projections are plotted on a distribution graph.

 95% VaR will be situated at the 95% percentile of the distribution graph.

 It is impossible to have 100% accuracy when it comes to making predictions about the future.
 Therefore, it's common to work with confidence intervals of 90%, 95%, or even 99%.

-95% VaR works with a confidence interval of 95%, therefore the probability of not getting it right is 5%, in other words, 1 in every 20 times.
+95% VaR works with a confidence interval of 95%.
+Therefore, the probability of not getting it right is 5%, or 1 in every 20 times.

 What characteristics of an investment affect risk?

 Where to check and track risk on the Darwinex platform

-- You may also track the risk of the underlyings strategy that replicates the DARWIN.
-The monthly target VaR of the underlying trading strategy will most probably be different than the VaR of the DARWIN.
+- You may also track the risk in the underlying strategy that replicates the DARWIN.